 Driving under the influence of drugs or alcohol is a cause of many accidents each year.
 When a driver is intoxicated, they are at a much greater risk of causing an accident.

 Texting while driving is one of the leading causes of car accidents.
-Studies have shown that drivers who text are 23 times more likely to be involved in an accident.
+Studies in 2019, the National Highway Traffic Safety Administration reported that 3142 people died in car crashes involving distraction.
+This is an increase of 10% from 2018 where 2858 deaths were caused by distracted driving.
+NHTSA also estimates that 8.8% of drivers were using some type of phone, either hand-held or hands-free, at any typical daylight moment in 2019.
 Looking at your phone will usually take your eyes off the road for at least five seconds or more.
 Oftentimes, the texting driver isn’t even aware that they are about to cause an accident until they feel the impact of the collision.

 Weather conditions can make roads very dangerous.
 When it’s raining heavily or foggy, it’s typically more difficult to navigate a car safely and see other vehicles on the road.
 Rain and ice can create slick road surfaces, which can cause a vehicle to spin out of control or skid when braking.